Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Plan and view work across multiple teams, projects, and releases with Advanced Roadmaps.

 A big problem for planners is that what you plan isn’t always what ends up happening.
 Instead of forcing you to manually update values of parent issues, you can tell Advanced Roadmaps to infer values of parent issues based on those of the child issues.
-In Advanced Roadmaps, this is referred to as a roll-up.
+This is referred to as a roll-up.